Recorded Statement After a Texas Car Accident: Should You?

 Do not accept any offer of settlement while your medical prognosis and treatment are up in the air.
 Settling when you are not one hundred percent sure of your injury and recovery only shifts the risk of loss.

-Oral Settlements Agreements May be Binding in Texas
+Oral Settlement Agreements May be Binding in Texas

-If the adjuster makes an oral offer and it is accepted, that acceptance may be binding on you even if your medical expenses are far greater than anticipated when you accepted.
+Suppose the adjuster makes an oral offer, and it is accepted.
+In that case, that acceptance may be binding on you even if your medical expenses are far greater than anticipated when you accepted.
 A recent Texas court has held that oral settlement agreements contained in a recorded statement or enforceable against the victim.

 At the very minimum, if the other adjuster calls and you have sustained serious injuries, you should speak with a qualified personal injury attorney prior to giving any recorded statement.